zigalikar/ineor-fullstack-task/README.md

     docker-compose up

 Frontend should then be accessible at http://localhost:80, API at http://localhost:5001 and database at http://localhost:3306.
-Swagger documentation is available at http://localhost:5001/swagger/index.html (enabled also in production configuration)
+Swagger documentation is available at http://localhost:5001/swagger/index.html (enabled also in production configuration at https://ineor-fullstack-task.herokuapp.com/swagger/index.html)

-The project is also hosted live at ....
+The project is also hosted live at https://ineor-fullstack-task-frontend.herokuapp.com

 #### Frontend
 Frontend can be ran separately in a development environment by navigating to the `./frontend` folder and running it:

     cd frontend && npm run start

-Frontend expects an API at `http://localhost:5001/api`.
+Frontend runs locally at `http://localhost:4200` expects an API at `http://localhost:5001/api`.

 #### Backend
 Backend can be ran separately in a development environment by navigating to the `./IneorTaskBackend/IneorTaskBackend` folder and running it:

     cd IneorTaskBackend/IneorTaskBackend && dotnet run

-Backend expects an MySQL database at `http://localhost:3306`.
+Backend runs locally at `http://localhost:5001` expects an MySQL database at `http://localhost:3306`.

 #### MySQL database
 I ran an MySQL container with Docker for development purposes on port `3306`.